ramonfrombr/cs50x-website-builder/README.md

 `python freeze.py`

-This will create a folder called `build_LANGUAGE` (e.g. `build_portuguese`) that contains the files that compose the website.
+This will create a folder called `build_LANGUAGE` (e.g. `build_portuguese`), inside the `app` folder, that contains the files that compose the course's website.
 You can host it on Github Pages.

 ## Python Type Checking

-To check typings in the `app` module
+To check typings in the `app` module, use the `mypy` library as follows:

 ```
 mypy -m app